seth-git/atomicglobalmin/readme.txt

 	Vim Editor: http://www.oregonwebradio.net/backup_fedora/tutorials/vim_li/quickstart.html
 	Download Ubuntu: http://www.ubuntu.com/GetUbuntu/download

-To compiling the program do the following:
+To compiling this C++ program on a Linux computer (Windows is not supported) do the following:

-1. Download the program file: pso1.3.1.tar.gz
+1. Download the program file: pso1.3.2.tar.gz
 2. Install g++ and MPI compilers
 3. Compile the program

-Step 1: You can download pso1.3.1.tar.gz file from the same place you downloaded this readme file.
+Step 1: You can download pso1.3.2.tar.gz file from the same place you downloaded this readme file.
 If you want to run the program on a remote Linux cluster, first download the program onto your local computer and then transfer the program to the Linux cluster.
 If you use Windows, you can transfer the program file to the Linux cluster using the WinSCP program (see above link).
 If you are using Ubuntu or a Mac, open a terminal.
 To open a terminal on Ubuntu, click on 'Applications', 'Accessories', 'Terminal'.
 Then, use these commands to transfer the program to the Linux cluster:

-	cd /directory/where/you/put/pso1.3.1.tar.gz
+	cd /directory/where/you/put/pso1.3.2.tar.gz
-	scp  pso1.3.1.tar.gz your_user_name@your.linux.cluster:pso1.3.1.tar.gz
+	scp  pso1.3.2.tar.gz your_user_name@your.linux.cluster:pso1.3.2.tar.gz

 Step 2: If using a University Linux cluster, the g++ and MPI compilers should already be installed, so you can likely skip this step.
 If using a local Linux box, g++ should already be installed, but you will have to install the MPI compiler.
 On Ubuntu Linux, you may install this by clicking on 'System' and 'Administration', then 'Synaptic Package Manager' and searching for mpi.
 I installed the libmpich1.0gf and libmpich1.0-dev packages.